abedra/secrets_injection_example/README.md

 ## Introducing Vault

 HashiCorp Vault is a tool for secrets management.
 While we are using it for our example, this post will skip an in depth explanation.
 More can be found on [HashiCorp's Product Page](https://www.hashicorp.com/products/vault).
 In order to use Vault we need to set it up and add our secrets.
-We can use a single script to get the vault binary and use it provide a ready to use environment
+We can use a single script to get the vault binary and provide a ready to use environment

 ```shell
 #!/usr/bin/env bash